 SAR Physical Fitness Standards

-Carry a 200 hundred pound man on an improvised litter over rough terrain for a few miles and you'll learn while it is critical to be physically fit.
+Carry a 200-hundred pound man on an improvised litter over rough terrain for a few miles and you'll learn why it is critical to be physically fit.
 Each member must be able to respond quickly and deftly without becoming a victim themselves.

 The wildland firefighter Work Capacity Test from the U.S. Forest Service is a favorite and fair standard that several SAR teams use.
 In this test, members walk a relatively level predetermined course, with or without a weighted pack.
 Each member must complete the course in the time allotted.

-Remember that for any test like this, must be conducted safely and consistently throughout your membership.
+Remember that any test like this must be conducted safely and consistently throughout your membership.

 Work Capacity Test Standards